Rebel Reads

 Visual Design System

-Rebel Reads needed to feel editorially bold—celebrating activist literature and underrepresented voices—while maintaining clarity and accessibility.
-I developed a type-heavy design system with strategic color use that balances expressive brand identity with usability.
+Rebel Reads needed to feel editorially bold—celebrating activist literature and underrepresented voices—while maintaining clarity, accessibility, and usability.
+The design balances expressive brand identity with functional e-commerce requirements.

 High Fidelity Designs